Battery Prep

 Battery Location

 The 2-battery "Beetle Box" was designed specifically for the VW Beetle.
 As the only 2-battery box available from EV West, it served my purpose.
-I determined that the best (only) configuration that was practical for me to use was in the trunk.
+I determined that the best (only) configuration that was practical for me was to put both battery boxes in the trunk.
 The removal of the fuel tank provided a shelf that fit the Beetle Box and the 3-battery box in floor of the trunk.
 It's going to work well.
 The picture here is staging.
+A chart indicating the change in weight distribution is on the next web page.
 While it was recommended that the Beetle Box be placed and then loaded, that option obviously wasn't possible.
 But a close look at his picture show that if I will place a long panel on the larger battery box, supported all the way out of the trunk, I can load the box on the panel and then slide it into place. |

-Next we Load Battery Box
+Load Battery BoxNext we Load Battery Box